Bayesian Mixtures Models with Repulsive and Attractive Atoms: Bayesian analysis of normalized random measures

-Theorem \ref{teo:marg} resembles the marginal characterization of a sample from an NRMI \citep{JaLiPr09} and a normalized IFPP \citep{ArDeInf19}.
-However, there are key differences: in the case of NRMIs, $\mutilde^!_{\bm y^*} \stackrel{d}{=} \mutilde$ (i.e., it is distributed as the prior and, in particular, it does not depend on $\bm y^*$) so that $\E [ \e^{- \int_\X u \mutilde^!_{\bm y^*}(\dd z)}]$ can be evaluated explicitly via the L\'evy-Khintchine representation; in the case of IFPPs, $\mutilde^!_{\bm y^*}$ depends on $\bm y^*$ only through its cardinality and the latter expectation can be computed analytically.
-In both cases, the $k$-th moment measure has a product form: $M_{\Phi^k}(\dd \bm y^*) = \prod_{j=1}^k \alpha(\dd y^*_j)$ where $\alpha$ is a finite measure on $\X$.
-This allows for the marginalization of the $\bm Y^*$'s , also obtaining an analytical expression for the prior induced on the random partition $\tilde \pi$, the so-called exchangeable partition probability function.
-In our case, such a marginalization is possible only from a formal point of view and the resulting expression is, in general, intractable.
-We now specialize Theorem \ref{teo:marg} to important examples. \begin{example}[Poisson point process, cont'd] First, note that, since the values $y^*_1, \ldots, y^*_k$ are pairwise distinct, one has $M_{\Phi^k}(\dd \bm y^*) = \prod_{i=1}^k \omega(\dd y^*_i)$.
-Hence, conditionally to $U_n=u$, the marginal distribution in Theorem \ref{teo:marg} is proportional to
+Theorem~\ref{teo:marg} resembles the marginal characterisation of a sample from an NRMI \citep{JaLiPr09} and a normalised IFPP \citep{ArDeInf19}.
+However, there are key differences: in the case of NRMIs, $\mutilde^!_{\bm y^*} \stackrel{d}{=} \mutilde$ (i.e., it is distributed as the prior and, in particular, it does not depend on $\bm y^*$) so that $\E [ \exp(- u \mutilde^!_{\bm y^*}(\X))]$ can be evaluated explicitly via the L\'evy-Khintchine representation; in the case of IFPPs, $\mutilde^!_{\bm y^*}$ depends on $\bm y^*$ only through its cardinality and the latter expectation can be computed analytically.
+In both cases, the $k$-th factorial moment measure has a product form: $M_{\Phi^{(k)}}(\dd \bm y^*) = \prod_{j=1}^k \omega(\dd y^*_j)$ where $\omega$ is a finite measure on $\X$.
+This allows for the marginalization of the $\bm Y^*$'s, also obtaining an analytical expression for the prior induced on the random partition $\tilde \pi$, the so-called exchangeable partition probability function.
+In our case, such a marginalisation is possible only from a formal point of view, and the resulting expression is generally intractable.
+We now specialise Theorem~\ref{teo:marg} to important examples.